 In May 2014, the FASB issued ASU 2014-09-Revenue from Contracts with Customers, which outlines a single, comprehensive model for entities to use in accounting for revenue arising from contracts with customers.
 The core principle of ASU 2014-09 is to recognize revenue when promised goods or services are transferred to customers in an amount that reflects the consideration that is expected to be received for those goods or services.
-ASU 2014-09 defines a five step process to achieve this core principle and, accordingly, it is possible more judgment and estimates may be required within the revenue recognition process than is required under existing U.S. GAAP, including identifying performance obligations in the contract, estimating the amount of variable consideration to include in the transaction price and allocating the transaction price to each separate performance obligation.
-The FASB has recently issued several amendments to ASU 2014-09, including clarification on accounting for licenses of intellectual property and identifying performance obligations.
+ASU 2014-09 defines a five-step process to achieve this core principle and, accordingly, we expect more judgment and estimates may be required within the revenue recognition process than is required under existing U.S. GAAP, including identifying performance obligations in the contract, estimating the amount of variable consideration to include in the transaction price and allocating the transaction price to each separate performance obligation.
 ASU 2014-09 will be effective for us beginning January 1, 2018.
+ASU 2014-09 permits two methods of adoption: retrospectively to each prior reporting period presented (the full retrospective method), or retrospectively with the cumulative effect of initially applying the guidance recognized at the date of initial application (the modified retrospective method).
+We will adopt the standard using the modified retrospective method and apply the standard to contracts that are not completed as of January 1, 2018, and recognize the cumulative effect of initially applying the standard as an adjustment to the opening balance of retained earnings.

-The two permitted transition methods under ASU 2014-09 are the full retrospective method, in which case ASU 2014-09 would be applied to each prior reporting period presented and the cumulative effect of applying ASU 2014-09 would be recognized at the earliest period shown, or the modified retrospective method, in which case the cumulative effect of applying ASU 2014-09 would be recognized at the date of initial application.
 We have substantially completed our analysis of historical contracts and believe that the quantitative impact on revenue in our consolidated financial statements is not material.
-We expect the pattern of revenue recognition from the sales of our FortiGate and other appliances, FortiGuard security subscription services and FortiCare technical support services to be substantially unchanged on an ongoing basis.
-Further, we do not expect that the acceleration of revenue and associated cost of sales to certain channel partners, which are currently accounted for only once the product is sold through to the end-customer, to have a significant impact upon adoption.
-We expect to select the transition method for adoption in the third quarter of 2017.
+We expect the pattern of revenue recognition from the sales of our FortiGate and other appliances and FortiGuard and FortiCare subscription services to be substantially unchanged on an ongoing basis.
+We believe that the acceleration of revenue and associated cost of sales to certain channel partners which are currently accounted for only once the product is sold through to the end-customer, and the allocation of revenue related to software due to the removal of the residual method will not have a significant impact on our financial statements.